academe/SagePay-Integration/README.md

 * Started by dumping everything into the "Models" folder.
 * Now putting the messages into `Messages`.
-* Messages are suffixed weith `Request` or `Response` depending on whether that go to SagePay or come from SagePay.
+* Messages are suffixed weith `Request` or `Response` depending on whether that go to Sage Pay or come from Sage Pay.
 * The Response messages should be instantiable with a JSON or array object.
   That should also create any child objects that define the whole message. a locator service may be useful here if many objects are being created, so they can be overridden